Skip to main content

 Edit or Delete

-Click any rule to edit its conditions or action.
+Click any rule to edit its conditions or actions.
 Click the trash icon to archive a rule (you can restore it later if needed).

 Common Patterns